-E. Variances
+E. Shoreline Variance Permits

 - 1. The purpose of a shoreline variance is strictly limited to granting relief to specific bulk, dimensional, or performance standards set forth in the Master Program where there are extraordinary or unique circumstances relating to the property such that the strict implementation of the Master Program would impose unnecessary hardship on the applicant or thwart the policies set forth in the SMA. - 2.
 Variances from the use regulations of the Master Program are prohibited. - 3.
-Shoreline variances are Type III permits, per LMC (PLACEHOLDER TO BE DETERMINED). - 4.
-The Hearing Examiner (PLACEHOLDER TO BE DETERMINED) shall, following an open-record public hearing, have the authority to make the final decision.
-The Hearing Examiner decision may be appealed to the City Council. - 5.
-The criteria for granting shoreline variances shall be consistent with WAC 173-27-170 (Review Criteria for Variance Permits).
+The Appeal Board of Adjustment shall, following an open-record public hearing, have the authority to make the final decision.
+The Appeal Board of Adjustment decision may be appealed per LMC Chapter 19.12. - 4.
+To approve a Shoreline Variance Permit the applicant must demonstrate the criteria found in WAC 173-27-170 (Review Criteria for Variance Permits).